 Professional Carpet Cleaners for Allergic Reaction Deduction

-While vacuuming regularly can help those with allergies, you will want your carpet cleaned by a reliable professional carpet cleaner to extract deeply embedded dirt, bacteria and allergens that regular vacuuming can’t reach.
+While vacuuming regularly can help those with allergies, you will want your carpet cleaned by a reliable professional carpet cleaner to extract deeply embedded dirt and dust that regular vacuuming can’t reach.
 If you suffer from particularly bad allergies, consider cleaning your upholstered furniture, draperies and blinds also.

-When choosing a professional carpet cleaner, it’s important to know that not all cleaning methods are the same or provide the same results in removing household allergens.
-Chem-Dry, for example, uses a proprietary Hot Carbonation Extraction cleaning process that has been independently tested by a leading air quality laboratory and proven to remove an average of 98% of common household allergens from the carpets and upholstery we clean.
-And when a sanitizer was added, Chem-Dry removed an average of 89% of the bacteria in the air.*
+When choosing a professional carpet cleaner, it’s important to know that not all cleaning methods are the same or provide the same results in removing non-living allergens.
+Chem-Dry, for example, uses a proprietary Hot Carbonation Extraction cleaning process that has been independently tested by a leading air quality laboratory and proven to remove an average of 98% of non-living allergens* from the carpets and upholstery we clean.

 So for the best way to keep allergy symptons at bay, vacuum daily with a good quality anti-allergy vacuum cleaner and have your carpets professionally cleaned every 3-4 months.
 And remember, Chem-Dry's proprietary Hot Carbonating Extraction (HCE) cleaning process provides a deeper, longer-last clean for a healthier home.